theADAMJR/dbots-website/src/assets/docs/guidelines.md

 ## Bots Must Not
 - Break the [Discord TOS](https://discord.com/terms)
-- Allow NSFW content outside NSFW channels
+- Show NSFW content, or list NSFW commands in a non NSFW channel
-- Make it hard to view commands
-- Have no features 🐔
 - Be listed by a non bot admin/owner
 - Require a powerful permission for most features (e.g. ADMINISTRATOR)
-- Be offline when they are being reviewed
+- Make it hard to view commands (i.e. no help command)
+- Have broken core features (i.e. help command does not work)
+- Have no features 🐔

 ## Bot Listings Must Not
-- Have broken form values
+- Contain broken form values
-- Have NSFW content
+- Contain NSFW content
-- Be too similar to another bot
+- Be too similar to another bot, or
 - Contain malicious code
 - Contain irrelevant tags

-If a bot breaks **any** of these rules, it will be *instantly* **declined**.
+By adding a bot to [DBots](/), you agree that if the bot breaks **any** of these guidelines, it will be **declined**.

 ---